KyleWard0525/iRacingDataTool/README.md

 # iRacingTelemetryLogger
-An app for logging iRacing telemetry to a human-readable file
+An app for logging iRacing telemetry